Women's basketball head coach to begin 21st season in New Orleans as program moves to AAC in 2014-15

 Relocated to Lubbock, Texas, and the campus of Texas Tech University for the semester, Stockton's leadership and ability to keep her student-athletes focused on the task at hand, the Green Wave finished what has become known as the "Katrina Season" 15-12 and spark a run of seven-straight winning seasons that remains alive entering the upcoming 2012-13 campaign.

 The following year, Stockton's troops went 26-7, won the C-USA regular-season title with a 13-3 league mark and returned to the postseason for the first time since 2003 as Tulane advanced to the second round of the 2007 WNIT.
 Three years later, the Green Wave won another C-USA regular-season crown with a 12-4 conference record, finished the year 26-7 overall and returned to the NCAA Tournament.
 In each of the next two seasons, Stockton guided the Green Wave to 23-11 overall record, advanced to the C-USA Championship games and a trip to the second round of the 2011 and 2012 WNIT.
-Last season, the Green Wave finished 24-9 and accomplished a program first by advanced to the round of 16 in the 2013 WNIT.
+In 2013, the Green Wave finished 24-9 and accomplished a program first when they advanced to the round of 16 in the WNIT.

 While team success has been the ultimate goal of Stockton and the Green Wave since the 1994-95 season, individual recognition has been a mainstay at Tulane during that time as well.
-In 19 years under its current head coach, Tulane has seen 20 student-athletes earn all-conference honors 31 times (nine first-teamers, 12 second-teamers and 10 third-teamers), eight receive All-Freshman recognition, and four claim a spot on the All-Defensive Team.
+In 20 years under its current head coach, Tulane has seen 21 student-athletes earn all-conference honors 33 times (nine first-team, 14 second-team and 10 third-team), nine receive All-Freshman recognition, and four claim a spot on the All-Defensive Team.

 In addition, Stockton's players have earned conference Defensive Player of the Year (Janell Burse/C-USA/1999,2000,2001), Sixth Player of the Year (Burse/C-USA/1999, Grace Daley/C-USA/1997, Teana McKiver/C-USA/2001) and Freshman of the Year (Barbara Farris/Metro/1995, Daley/C-USA/1997, Danielle Blagg/C-USA/2012) on three occasions each, as well as Player of the Year (Burses/C-USA/2000) and Newcomer of the Year (Indira Kaljo/C-USA/2009) once apiece.
 At the 10th anniversary of Conference USA in 2005, Burse and Daley were named to C-USA Team of the Decade, making Tulane one of two schools to have multiple players on the prestigious list.

-Tulane student-athletes have also garnered national honors under Stockton's watch as well as Farris (1987), Daley (1998-2000), Burse (2000-01) and McKiver (2002-03) all earn All-America recognition.
+Tulane student-athletes have also garnered national honors under Stockton's watch as well as Farris (1987), Daley (1998-2000), Burse (2000-01), McKiver (2002-03) and Jamie Kaplan (2013-14) all earned All-America recognition.
 Ashley Langford was a Freshman All-American in 2006 and Chassity Brown was named to the WBCA All-Region IV Team in 2010.
 In addition, four of Stockton's former student-athletes - Burse, Daley, Farris, and McKiver - have been elected into the Tulane Athletics Hall of Fame.

 For some of Stockton's prized pupils, success on the court did not end once their collegiate eligibility expired.
 Five former Green Wave standouts have gone on to play in the WNBA - including Farris and Burse who won WNBA Championships with the Detroit Shock in 2003 and Seattle Storm in 2004, respectively - and many more have enjoyed pro playing careers overseas.